 The executive committee of the Offa’s Dyke Association recently reviewed the delivery of our charitable aim.
 We are already a provider of interpretive and educational material here at the Offa’s Dyke Centre in Knighton but we have decided to branch out to help the landscape in a very practical way.
 We decided to direct our focus on the practical conservation and general well being of Offa’s Dyke, as well as any other archaeological monuments and areas of nature conservation interest along the line of Offa’s Dyke Path National Trail.
+Our interests now include Wat’s Dyke and the other short dykes of the Welsh March.

 We also run our own Conservation Fund which makes financial contributions towards the cost of maintenance or repair works as long as they bring long-term conservation benefits to the historic landscape.
 Anyone can apply to the Conservation Fund for help including farmers, landowners or local authorities, in fact anyone with a direct interest in managing the monument or National Trail can apply.